AdobeDocs/journey-optimizer.de-DE/help/using/building-journeys/optimize.md

 * **Audiences** which can be used to include or exclude profiles that have a particular audience membership.-->

-Gehen Sie wie folgt vor, um das Targeting auf einer Journey einzurichten.
+Gehen Sie folgendermaßen vor, um das Targeting in einer Journey einzurichten.

 1. Ziehen Sie aus dem Abschnitt **[!UICONTROL Orchestrierung]** die Aktivität **[!UICONTROL Optimieren]** per Drag-and-Drop auf die Journey-Arbeitsfläche.